goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

 #### 10 years in the wild

-The bioassay results have resonated with InsideTracker patients as an easy-to-understand return-of-information visualization.
+The bioassay results have resonated with InsideTracker patients as an easy-to-understand return of information visualization.
 The designed technique has been live and in-use for a decade!

 ## Round 2, a Decade Later

 #### Good design repeats itself

-10 years later and a 10x bigger company, Inside Tracker asked for another Design bump.
+10 years later and a 10x bigger company, Inside Tracker asked for another design bump.
 This time, the business wanted to grow services around health goals and everyday habits.

 #### Key Question: